trycourier/courier-react/README.md

 We've cleaned up a bunch of stale code that isn't being used anymore.
 We no longer export "Messages" from client-graphql and only support "Inbox" as a datasource.

-Typings have also been fixed for client-graphql and useCourier hooks
+- Typings have also been fixed for client-graphql and useCourier hooks
+- Transport moved to a new package @trycourier/transport
+- New package @trycourier/core to hold common types and lib functions

 Styled Components is now a peer dependency